Controlled Text Generation with Natural Language Instructions

-Moreover, we design a data augmentation method to enable \method to handle more complex requirements such as choosing one keyword from a set of keywords and not including a certain word in the output.
+\paragraph{a) Lexical Constraints} Following previous work on constrained decoding, we refer to those constraints that require the generated text to include certain keywords in the output text as lexical constraints.
+To construct lexical constraints, we adopt the keyword extraction pipeline used in prior work on keyword-based text generation~\citep{lin-etal-2020-commongen,zhou2021pretraining}.
+Specifically, given an input text sequence, we use a part-of-speech tagger\footnote{{ \url{https://spacy.io/models/en\#en\_core\_web\_sm}.}} to extract tokens with the tags that encode some form of a noun or verb from the sentence and randomly sample a portion of them as keywords.
+We further lemmatize the extracted keywords for consistency across morphological variants.
+We also design a data augmentation method to enable \method to handle more complex requirements such as choosing one keyword from a set of keywords or not including a certain word in the output.
 Specifically, for each keyword, we use a BERT-based lexical substitution system~\citep{zhou-etal-2019-bert} to generate possible alternatives of the keyword in the context.
-Then we randomly convert a portion of keyword constraints to more complex constraints including (1) choosing a keyword among the extracted ones and their machine-generated substitutes and (2) not including the generated substitutes in the output texts.
-Since the generated substitutes are all related to the original keyword and suitable for the context, it is reasonable to assume these substitutes are not used because of some ``latent'' constraints.
-We randomly sample sentences from the C4~\citep{raffel2020exploring} dataset to synthesize keyword constraint-text pairs.
+We then create two more complex types of lexical constraints.
+The first is a disjunctive constraint that requires that the text must include (at least) one of the keywords from the set of the original and the alternative words.
+The second is an exclusion constraint that requires the text to \emph{not} include any of the proposed alternative keywords.
+We randomly sample sentences from the C4~\citep{raffel2020exploring} dataset to synthesize our keyword constraint--text pairs.\looseness=-1